 Optionally, if you are interested, a night walk can also be arranged; just ask your host.

-For your comfort and safety, whether it’s the dry or the rainy season, I always recommend lightweight, breathable long trousers and a similar functional shirt.
-It will not only protect you from the leeches but it will also shield you from possible injuries.
+For your comfort and safety, I recommend lightweight, breathable, long trousers and a similar long shirt.
+It will not only protect you from the leeches but also from possible injuries.

-For instance, in Borneo, I once accidentally brushed against a toxic plant, which left a visible bruise on my arm for years.
-This is why I always recommend wearing long, protective clothing in jungles and rainforests.
+(In the Mulu National Park in Borneo, I once wore a short-sleeved shirt and accidentally touched a toxic plant, which left a bruise on my arm for years.)

-Clothing material: It is best to wear either merino wool or synthetic clothing – something that dries quickly.
-The humidity is always high in the rainforest so be prepared to shed some sweat 😊
+Clothing material: It is best to wear merino wool or synthetic clothing – something that dries quickly.

 Leeches in the Sinharaja Forest

-Leeches are more prevalent during the wet season, which typically runs from April until October.
-However, even during the dry season, it’s still advisable to take precautions against leeches.
+Leeches are more prevalent during the wet season, typically from April until October.

 We visited the forest during March, at the end of the dry season.
-During our full-day hike in the forest, we saw only one leech.
+During our full-day hike, we saw only one leech.

-Although leeches are harmless, if you don`t want to get bitten by them, wear a long (knee-length) sock outside of your long trousers.
+Although leeches are harmless, if you don`t want to get bitten, wear long (knee-length) socks outside of your long trousers.

-The recommendation is to stay at least two nights.
-This way you will have one full day to explore the jungle.
+My recommendation is to stay at least two nights.
+This way, you will have one full day to explore the jungle.

 Most visitors spend 1-2 nights around the Sinharaja Forest Reserve.